Italy: The Dolomites, Bolzano to Ora

 What to Expect:

 After an initial gradual ascent departing Cavalese on car road, you climb some short steep hills to the Sanlugano Pass at 3,300 feet on a newly paved bike path.
 After crossing the pass, you ride on a long unpaved well-beaten bike path and through a biotop, with few stretches on paved country roads.
-You need to keep your speed well under control, since you coast mainly downhill until Ora.
+You need to keep your speed well under control, since you coast mainly downhill until you are close to Ora.
 Before Ora, a good place for an informal lunch stop and restrooms is Imbiss Castelfederer, well visible on your bike path.
-The short option takes you to the Ora train station, where you need to buy a ticket for your bike at the counter and validate it before boarding your train.
+The short option takes you to the Ora train station, where you need to validate the bike ticket handed out by your host on the first meeting (if you don’t have it with you, buy a ticket for your bike at the counter, and validate it) before boarding your train.
 Please use the Alto-Adige Guest Pass as your train ticket.
-Most trains run between 3:00 and 4:00 p.m.
-The ride lasts only 20 minutes.
-If you decide to ride your bicycle to Bolzano, from Ora the bike path is perfectly flat and well paved, and delivers you to the main square of Bolzano and Parkhotel Laurin garage.
+Most trains run between 3:00 and 4:00 p.m. and the ride is only 20 minutes.
+If you decide to ride your bicycle to Bolzano the bike path is perfectly flat and well paved, and delivers you to the main square of Bolzano and the Parkhotel Laurin garage.
+If you plan a visit to the Archeological Museum in Bolzano, check the website for the last entry and closing time.

 Included Meals: Breakfast